 Mike’s summary of Turmeric: Turmeric, traditionally used for stomach and liver ailments.
 Is also being used for its anti-inflammatory, anti-fungal, antiviral properties, giving over 50 million Americans who currently struggle with one of these minor ailments which can lead to major illnesses a more natural health solution.
 Also, thanks to it’s most active compound circumin, it has been found that it has the potential to prevent heart disease, Alzheimers’s and cancer.

-Although it was long believed that Turmeric was responsible for the beneficial health effects, research today has narrowed its focus to the component of Curcumin, as being primarily responsible.
-In fact, it is this agent that has been shown to regulate numerous transcription factors, cytokines, protein kinases, adhesion molecules, redox status and enzymes that have been linked to inflammation
+Fernando’s summary of Turmeric: Turmeric is composed of three curcuminoids (curcumin, desmethoxycurcumin, bisdemethoxycurcumin).
+Curcumin works with inflammation by blocking the effects of two enzymes in the body which lead to inflammation.
+Curcumin works with inflammation by blocking the effects of two enzymes in the body which lead to inflammation.
+The two enzymes, 5-lipoxygenase and cyclooxygenase-2, have been found to encourage and sustain swelling and inflammation in body tissues and organs.
+Desmethoxycurcumin is a beta-diketone that is curcumin in which one of the methoxy groups is replaced by hydrogen.
+Bisdemethoxycurcuminis used as a pigment and Nutraceutical with antimutagenic properties.Although it was long believed that Turmeric was responsible for the beneficial health effects, research today has narrowed its focus to the component of Curcumin, as being primarily responsible.
+In fact, it is this agent that has been shown to regulate numerous transcription factors, cytokines, protein kinases, adhesion molecules, redox status and enzymes that have been linked to inflammation.

 Brewing your tea doesn’t have to be hard; follow these steps for the perfect cup of tea.